-project activities" Versi on 11 of the CDM to ool 21 to technologies.
-Both technologies

-10.0; showcase pro ject is (SLS and ICS) make use of the

-additional criterion 11 (c) above as all the

-clean energy products

-disseminated under the project

-would be the isolated units and

-also user group would include

-only of Households and SMEs and

-where the size of each unit is no

-larger than 5% of the small-scale

-CDM thresholds.
-The same has

-been demonstrated in section 3.5

-of the PDD.

-CDM TOOL30 "Calculation of PP shall use CDN A tool 30 PP has used CDM Tool 30 v3.0 to

-the fraction of non-renewal ble to calculated o calculate calculated the f {NRB} value for

-biomass" Version 03; project- or PoA -specific Uganda.
-The calculation has been

-f {NRB} values - submitted to VVB.
+CDM TOOL21 "Demonstration of additionality of small-scale project activities" Version 10.0; PP shall demonstrate compliance to para 10 or 11 of the CDM tool 21 to showcase project is additional As per para 11 of CDM tool 21, the project falls under positive list of technologies.
+Both technologies (SLS and ICS) make use of the criterion 11 (c) above as all the clean energy products disseminated under the project would be the isolated units and also user group would include only of Households and SMEs and where the size of each unit is no larger than 5% of the small-scale CDM thresholds.
+The same has been demonstrated in section 3.5 of the PDD.
+CDM TOOL30 "Calculation of the fraction of non-renewable biomass" Version 03; PP shall use CDM tool 30 to calculated calculate project- or PoA-specific f {NRB} values PP has used CDM Tool 30 v3.0 to calculated the f{NRB} value for Kenya.
+The calculation has been submitted to VVB.